 The camp will provide camp members with some basic items for the week based out of the camp fee, but campers are expected to be prepared in case something goes horribly wrong (practicing self reliance).
-We will provide water, food, showers, kitchen access and a specified spot.
+We will provide water, meal plan, shower, kitchen access and a specified spot.
+As an added factor for 2018 we are looking at offering addition amenities to our campers including: air conditioned covered camping spaces, one or two private toilets for campers only, and an art car provided we are able to generate the participation required.
+This will be achieved through camp fee collection.

 Active participation in day to day operations is absolute.
 We need to be a “we” in the scope of being successful.
 The day begins with setting up for our guests and setting up for our camp mates.
 It is expected that everyone will take that intrinsic desire to make our camp a welcoming place by working together.